Cross-validation estimate of the number of clusters in a network: Methods

-which is natural, because the difference between distributions is more visible at finer resolution.
+which is natural, because the difference between the distributions is more visible at a finer resolution.
 Equation (\ref{Monotonicity}) is deduced by the convexity of the KL divergence.
-First, we can rewrite the right-hand side of (\ref{Monotonicity}) in terms of $p$ and $q$ as
+First, we can rewrite the right-hand side of equation (\ref{Monotonicity}) in terms of $P$ and $Q$ as follows:

-thus, if
+Thus, if